 |Transportation in Prague||94||53|

 |Other expenses: souvenirs, presents, clothes, maps, medicaments, culture etc.||573||242|

 |Average without the transportation to Prague||1 970||1 511|

 |Overall average||2 736||2 398|

 The second position in daily expenses was in the winter taken by the Chinese (2 880 CZK per day) and the Japanese (2 509 CZK per day).
-“Overall expenses are, in case of the Asians, lower due to shorter duration of their stay,” says Kateřina Bártová, the speaker for Prague City Tourism.
-In the summer the first position in spending per day was taken by Israeli (2 640 CZK per day) and Ukrainians (2 430 CZK).
-In case of the Israeli the sum for the whole stay reached more than 13 thousand crowns, in case of the Ukrainians it reached over 12 thousand.
+“Overall expenses are, in the case of the Asians, lower due to shorter duration of their stay,” says Kateřina Bártová, the speaker for Prague City Tourism.
+In the summer, the first position in spending per day was taken by Israeli (2 640 CZK per day) and Ukrainians (2 430 CZK).
+In the case of the Israeli, the sum for the whole stay reached more than 13 thousand crowns.
+In the case of the Ukrainians, it reached over 12 thousand.
 Asians spent much less in the summer than during the winter.

-Foreign tourists spend, according to the data of the Czech Statistical Office, averagely three nights in Czech.
-This number does not change much over time or it declines slightly.
+According to the data of the Czech Statistical Office, foreign tourists spend an averagely of three nights in Czech.
+This number does not change much over time, or it declines slightly.
 Tourists, including the Czechs, most likely accommodate in pensions and lower category hotels.
-In case of Czechs the duration of their stay is just slightly higher.
+In the case of Czechs, the duration of their stay is just slightly higher.
 In 2000 they spent most nights in accommodations – almost five nights.